jwk0224/deep-learning/SQM_NOTE.md

 When training a very deep neural network,
 as a function of the number of layers,
+- derivative can grow exponentially : exploding gradient problem (showing NaN = overflow)
 - derivative can decrease exponentially : vanishing gradient problem
-- derivative can grow exponentially : exploding gradient problem (shows overflow NaN)

 Exploding gradients can be solved by
 - gradient clipping : re-scale gradient vectors if it is bigger than threshold